Andohahela National Park

 The Andohahela National Park is situated in Anosy in the south-east of Madagascar.
 It is remarkable for the extremes of habitats that are represented within it.
 The park covers 760 km2 of the Anosy mountain range, the southernmost spur of the Malagasy Highlands and contains the last humid rainforests in the southern part of Madagascar.

-The Park was inscribed in the World Heritage Site in 2007 as part of the Rainforests of the Atsinanana.
+The park was inscribed in the World Heritage Site in 2007 as part of the Rainforests of the Atsinanana.

+Access

+This park can be accessed by the unpaved Provincial road RIP118 from Soanierana.

 History

 Andohahela has been a protected area since 1939 but did not become a national park until 1998.